Conversations to bring medical writing topics to the forefront and hopefully spark wider conversations in the domain of medical writing.

 Interested in exploring the topic ‘Communicating with patients’ deeper and beyond our podcast episode?
 Here’s the link to our dedicated Medical Writing Supplement of ICT on this very topic.
 Also, stay tuned for Part II of Lisa and Art’s conversation in Episode 23, coming up in April 2024.

-Join Nidhi Johal, Director of Medical Writing for North America at Trilogy Writing & Consulting, and Heidi Chapman, Medical Writing Manager at Trilogy in a conversation about a topic that resonates with professionals across the industry – burnout.
+Join Nidhi Johal, Director of Medical Writing for North America at Trilogy Writing & Consulting, and Heidi Chapman, Medical Writing Manager at Trilogy in a conversation about a topic that resonates with professionals across the industry – medical writer burnout.
 In this episode, Nidhi and Heidi draw from their own experiences, sharing personal stories, exploring the signs of burnout, and helping listeners identify red flags early on.
 From setting boundaries to embracing self-care practices, they discuss practical strategies they’ve learned to prevent burnout, ensuring a healthy work-life balance.
 Whether you’re a seasoned writer or just stepping into the world of medical writing, this episode provides valuable insights to keep you thriving in this profession.
 Happy listening!

 In this episode, Julia and Lisa take a deep dive into General Medical Writing Principles.
 Join them as they navigate through a diverse range of topics that are crucial in the everyday practice of crafting clear and concise regulatory documents.
 Our hosts will generously share their personal insights, experiences, and invaluable tips that have positioned them as Masters in the field of medical writing.
 Happy podcasting!